csev/pg4e-docker/README.md

     bash ami/build.sh

+Do not run the `tsugi-dev-startup.sh`

 Then come back here and add more to the kernel

     cd ../pg4e-docker
     bash ami/prepare.sh docker

+Then do the configuration and startup:

     cp ami-env-dist.sh  ami-env.sh
+    bash /usr/local/bin/tsugi-pg4e-startup.sh return

+The `pg4e-startup` script will run all the tsugi scripts in the right order.